 The Banker horse gets its name because it is found on the state’s Outer Banks.
 Like the colonial Spanish horse, it’s descended from horses brought over by the conquistadors and are not native to the area.
 The horses can be a bit destructive to native plants and nesting sites but aren’t removed because of their historical importance.

 Bats, largely nocturnal, are the only mammals capable of real flight.
 North Carolina species include the Indiana bat, the gray bat, the Seminole bat and the hoary bat.
 Rodents are abundant, including the golden mouse, the cotton mouse, squirrels, chipmunks, lemmings and voles.
-Species of lagomorphs include the snowshoe hare, the eastern cottontail and the marsh rabbit.
+Species of lagomorphs include the eastern cottontail and the marsh rabbit.
 North Carolina is also home to fossorial moles and their cousins the shrews.
 The nine-banded armadillo has also made its way to North Carolina.
 This animal’s strange reproductive strategy results in it giving birth to identical quadruplets every time.

 Besides the land animals, marine mammals include pilot whales, dolphins and porpoises.
 The humpback whale is the most commonly seen whale off the coast.
 Other whales that have been observed are sperm whales and the North Atlantic right whale, which is one of the rarest of the baleen whales.
 Killer whales have also been seen, and harbor seals are being spotted more and more.

 From the mountains to the shore, birds are found in all parts of North Carolina.
 The state bird is the cardinal, which can be told instantly by the bird’s crest and the male’s bright red plumage that resemble the robes of a Catholic cardinal.
 The only other North Carolina birds that have as much red in their plumage are the scarlet and summer tanagers.